 Is Physiotherapy good for pain or stiffness?

 One factor affecting mobility may be pain or stiffness—perhaps you feel pain whenever you walk, or feel that your joints feel rigid and can’t move freely.
-Physiotherapy’s strategies and techniques share some similarities with Exercise Physiology—you can read about it here—as PTs can provide treatment for your pain and stiffness through physical interventions such as stretching, joint manipulation or exercise.
+Physiotherapy’s strategies and techniques share some similarities with Exercise Physiology—you can read about it here—as Physiotherapists can provide treatment for your pain and stiffness through physical interventions such as stretching, joint manipulation or exercise.
 They can also give advice about posture and positioning when you sit or lie down.
 If walking on land is too painful, they may prescribe hydrotherapy, which involves carrying out the exercises in a heated pool so you can be buoyed up by water and move without feeling restrained by gravity.

 Is Physiotherapy good for building strength?

 Your strength and endurance can fade away after long periods of inactivity.
-PTs can give hands-on support to slowly develop and improve your upper limb, lower limb and core strength so that you can return to independent movement.
+Physiotherapists can give hands-on support to slowly develop and improve your upper limb, lower limb and core strength so that you can return to independent movement.
 They can also prescribe appropriate equipment and assistive technology, such as a walking aid, to help you reach your goal and show you how to properly use the equipment to avoid further injury.

 Is Physiotherapy good for treating respiratory problems?